RoyalIcing/flambeau/README.md

 export function addTodo({ text }) {}

 // Asynchronous action.
 Just add a second argument and use `currentActionSet` to
-// send any number of actions. export function importTodosFromURL({ URL }, { currentActionSet }) {
+// dispatch any number of actions. export function importTodosFromURL({ URL }, { currentActionSet }) {
   fetch(URL)
   .then(response => response.json())